Your Guide to the Best Sunday Roasts in Melbourne

 Sporting Club Hotel

 The roast is roasting.
 The Yorkies are yorking.
 Sundays are done right at Brunswick’s revamped Sporting Club Hotel.
-This modern yet classic pub, once The Charles Weston, brings the heat with a roast that’s as comforting as it is surprising.
-Doors open at noon, and depending on the season, you could be digging into half a chicken with summer squash and grilled corn, a sweet porchetta with glazed carrots, or a rolled lamb leg with braised fennel.
+Once The Charles Weston, this modern-classic pub serves a weekly-changing roast from noon, with plates moving from half chicken with summer squash and grilled corn to porchetta with glazed carrots or rolled lamb leg with braised fennel.

 27 Weston Street, Brunswick